2022 New England Patriots season: Week 15: at Las Vegas Raiders

 Despite a strong performance from Rhamondre Stevenson, who returned from injury, and overcoming an early 17–3 deficit, the Patriots allowed the Raiders to tie the game at 24 with a controversial touchdown pass from Derek Carr to Keelan Cole, then lost off a walk-off touchdown by Raiders defensive end and former Patriot Chandler Jones, who intercepted an attempted lateral pass from receiver Jakobi Meyers as time ran out.
 Notably, the failed lateral play by Stevenson and Meyers at the end of the game, which has gained the monikers the "Lunatic Lateral" and "Col-lateral damage" from the media, happened just over four years after the Miracle in Miami, which was a successful lateral pass play by the Miami Dolphins to defeat the Patriots.

 With the Pats' first loss to the Raiders in 20 years, they fell to 7–7 and just outside the playoff picture.

 Week 16: vs. Cincinnati Bengals

 This was the Pats' first loss to the Bengals in nine years, and their first home loss to them in 36 years.
-Because of this, they drop below .500 for the first time since week 7.
+Because of this, they dropped to below .500 for the first time since week 7.

 Week 17: vs. Miami Dolphins

 With the win, the Pats return to .500 and are still alive in the playoff hunt.
+This would be New England's last win over Miami until 2025.